Ferroelectricity: Applications

 The nonlinear nature of ferroelectric materials can be used to make capacitors with adjustable capacitance.
 Typically, a ferroelectric capacitor simply consists of a pair of electrodes sandwiching a layer of ferroelectric material.
 The permittivity of ferroelectrics is not only adjustable but commonly also very high, especially when close to the phase transition temperature.
 Because of this, ferroelectric capacitors are small in physical size compared to dielectric (non-tunable) capacitors of similar capacitance.

 The spontaneous polarization of ferroelectric materials implies a hysteresis effect which can be used as a memory function, and ferroelectric capacitors are indeed used to make ferroelectric RAM for computers and RFID cards.
 In these applications thin films of ferroelectric materials are typically used, as this allows the field required to switch the polarization to be achieved with a moderate voltage.
 However, when using thin films a great deal of attention needs to be paid to the interfaces, electrodes and sample quality for devices to work reliably.

-Ferroelectric materials are required by symmetry considerations to be also piezoelectric and pyroelectric.
+Ferroelectric materials are required by symmetry considerations to also be piezoelectric and pyroelectric.
 The combined properties of memory, piezoelectricity, and pyroelectricity make ferroelectric capacitors very useful, e.g. for sensor applications.
 Ferroelectric capacitors are used in medical ultrasound machines (the capacitors generate and then listen for the ultrasound ping used to image the internal organs of a body), high quality infrared cameras (the infrared image is projected onto a two dimensional array of ferroelectric capacitors capable of detecting temperature differences as small as millionths of a degree Celsius), fire sensors, sonar, vibration sensors, and even fuel injectors on diesel engines.

 Another idea of recent interest is the ferroelectric tunnel junction (FTJ) in which a contact is made up by nanometer-thick ferroelectric film placed between metal electrodes.
 The thickness of the ferroelectric layer is small enough to allow tunneling of electrons.
 The piezoelectric and interface effects as well as the depolarization field may lead to a giant electroresistance (GER) switching effect.